 Drug dealers can be swept from our community and kept away from our children, if parents will call authorities and report suspected drug activity in their neighborhood or school.

-The truth is crooks realize quickly, when a community is alert and willing to call the cops, and that it is time for them to move on and seek easier pickings.
+The truth is crooks realize quickly, when a community is alert and willing to call the cops, and that it is time to move on and seek easier pickings.

 Again it all starts with a telephone call.

 You are the eyes and ears for local law enforcement in your neighborhood, your city and your community.